Data Exports: Account Opening

 • Channel: SFTP or File Transfer API

-• Format: .csv
+• Format: .csv, pipe-delimited, double-quoted

-What is included in this Data Export?
+What Is Included in This Data Export?

 • Account opening applications for the past 1 day: